On the use of cross-fitting in causal machine learning with correlated units

 \end{corollary}

-\begin{proof} Unbiasedness still holds by Lemma \ref{lemma:unbiased}, so we just need to bound the variance.
-The number of nonzero terms in the right-hand sum is equivalent to the number of pairs $i, j$ satisfying, for some $k$, $G_{ik} \neq 0$ and $G_{jk} \neq 0$; that is, it equals the number of connected units in the network that are either connected or share a neighbor.
-Now, suppose that each unit's number of neighbors (correlated units) grows at the maximum rate $r_n^2$.
-In this case, all $n$ units are correlated with $K_n$ other units.
-Applying a similar argument to Lemma \ref{lemma:bienayme} with this number of correlated pairs yields
+\begin{proof} The number of correlated units is equivalent to the number of pairs $i, j$ satisfying, for some $k$, $G_{ik} \neq 0$ and $G_{jk} \neq 0$; that is, it equals the number of units in the network that are either connected or share a neighbor.
+Now, suppose that the degree of each unit in the network grows at the maximum rate $K_n$.
+In this case, all $n$ units are each correlated with $K_n^2$ other units.
+Applying Lemma~\ref{lemma:bienayme} with this number of correlated pairs yields

-by the inequality given by our first assumption in the corollary.
-By the Cauchy-Schwarz inequality and Assumption 3, the maximum covariance between predictions is bounded, meaning